subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 ## 6. Configure an Node Operator Commission Rate (NOCR)

 Please update your Node Operator Commission Rate (NOCR) in order to attract more Delegators.
 You can [read more about this here](../rewards.md#how-to-attract-delegators).
-You can do this by viewing your Node Operator Staking page, and you can change it by clicking `Change commission rate`
+You can do this by viewing your Node Operator Delegators page, and you can change it by clicking `Change commission rate`

 ![Viewing your NOCR](/assets/img/network/indexer_icr.png)